7 Best Affordable Pet Insurance Companies of 2026

 Submitting a Claim

-The advantage is that you can choose the vet and not worry about finding one that is “in-network.”
+The advantage is that you can choose the vet and not worry about finding one “in-network.”

-As mentioned earlier, some carriers do offer the option to pay the vet directly, but it’s often hard to find them.
+As mentioned, some carriers offer the option to pay the vet directly, but it’s often hard to find them.

-The downside is that you’ll then have the find an in-network vet, more like human health insurance.
+The downside is that you’ll have to find an in-network vet, more like human health insurance.

 Some pet insurance companies even offer something in-between, where they offer out-of-network coverage but might have great discounts if you go to a "preferred" vet practice.

-In any case, you should save all your receipts and documentations from your pet visit because the insurer will need them to process your claims.
+You should save all your receipts and documentation from your pet visit because the insurer will need them to process your claims.

-The average wait time to get reimbursed is between 5 to 9 days (or even a month for some insurers) after you have submitted the claim.
+After submitting the claim, the average wait time for reimbursed is 5 to 9 days (or even a month for some insurers).

 What Does Pet Insurance Cover?